Beyond Visual Semantics: Exploring the Role of Scene Text in Image Understanding: Application of the Model

+We build upon the semantic contextual embedding learnes as explained in the previous section to define the complete framework for the Image-Statement Relevance task shown in Fig.\ref{fig:vsem_tt}.
+We integrate some specific model components that leverage certain properties of the advertisement images to boost performance in this task.
+More specifically, in training we learn separate semantics based on statement action-reason partitioning.
+During testing, we integrate additional text channels component to mitigate vocabulary misses.

-The proposed relevance task consists of ranking complete sentences according to their relevance with the given image.
-The sentences, however have a clear structure, that permits to divide them into action - reason parts, as is illustrated in the Fig. \ref{basicar}.
-We exploit this structure, Fig. \ref{querypart}, and learn two separate semantic embeddings,viz one related to actions $z_a$,and another one to reasons $z_r$.
-Thus given an image, we now evaluate its relevance separately for the action and reason, which is then aggregated to define the final relevance.
-Such partitioning allows not just fine grained intermediate data for evaluation, it also enables us to mitigate the issues of long term dependencies associated with long sentences. \cite{p_lu2016hierarchical,p_niu2017hierarchical}
+\paragraph{Partitioning} Analogous to some recent works \cite{DBLP:journals/corr/abs-1809-08697,DBLP:journals/corr/AndreasRDK16} that combine natural language and vision we take advantage of the linguistic structure of the statements.
+The statements in this task can be \emph{partitioned} into a couplet of action and reason : ``I should $<action>$ because $<reason>$." e.g., ``I should buy a Lenovo because they are rugged laptops", as can be seen in Fig. \ref{basic_sot}.
+We exploit this structure and learn, using the triplet loss defined in eq.\ref{eqn:loss}, two separate semantic embeddings, viz one related to actions $z_a$, and another one to reasons $z_r$.
+Thus, given an image, we now evaluate its relevance separately for the action and the reason.
+Such partitioning allows not just exploiting fine-grained intermediate data, but it also enables to mitigate long term dependencies associated with long sentences \cite{p_niu2017hierarchical}.